Sermon: What Is Prayer?

 Let us put these two scriptures together—the one in Romans and the one here in I Corinthians 2.
 Not only must God be revealed, but God's purpose must also be revealed.
 And it is as a gift from God.
 It is a part of His grace.

 Once He is revealed, and once His purpose is revealed, then we can really begin to look for Him and it.
 We can really begin to look into it.
-Let s go to Acts the 15th chapter.
+Let's go to Acts 15.
 This is in the midst of the council there in Jerusalem.
 James is speaking in verse 16, and he is quoting out of Amos.
 He said,

 Acts 15:16 "After this I will return and will rebuild the tabernacle of David, which has fallen down; I will rebuild its ruins, and I will set it up."